 The Secular Library is dedicated to the establishment of Science, the exercise of Reason, the pursuit of Truth, the understanding of Reality, and the better evolution of Mankind, through the prudent justification of knowledge classification.

 Dictionaries and encyclopedias organize words and subjects of knowledge in alphabetical order, but the alphabetical order does not present the categories of subjects in a manner that helps the student comprehend the demarcation of knowledge.
-Library classification systems are examples of categorizing the subjects of knowledge into related sections.
-The systems are a table of contents beginning with the most general categories, and subsequently introducing the more specific subjects in a descending hierarchy.
+Library classification systems seemingly present a demarcation, but ultimately fail, otherwise we would refer to the demarcation in arguments of reason.

 In 1873, Melvil Dewey commenced the field of library science at Amherst College with the development and publication of the classification system that is named in his honor.